Top tips for staying safe online

 The internet and social media are great ways to find things out and connect with people.
-Look after yourself online with these handy hints.
+Take a look at these handy hints to make sure you look after yourself online too.

 Think before you post

-Before you post, take a step back.
-Does it pass the teacher test?
-If it’s not something you’d want your parents or teachers to see, don’t post.
-Once it’s online, it’s out of your control.
+Taking a few seconds to check before you post can save you a lot of hassle.
+Does your post pass the teacher test?
+If it’s not something you’d want your parents or teachers to see, it might not be a good idea to share.
+Remember, once you put something online, it’s out of your control.

-Even if your post seems harmless, think about how it could look.
+Even if your post seems harmless, think about how it could look to other people.
 It’s much easier to take things the wrong way on a screen, than it is face-to-face.
-What does it say about you?
+What does your post say about you?
 Stuff online has a habit of sticking around and getting passed on.
-What’s funny right now can soon seem the opposite (and what about in three or five years’ time?).
+So what’s funny right now can soon seem the opposite (and what about in three or five years’ time?).
 And that comment or photo meant just for your friend can look very different if it goes viral…

 Get tough with your password and settings

 Choose a password that is hard to guess – try using a mix of letters and numbers.
 It’s a good idea to change your password regularly.
 Use different passwords for different sites and keep your password to yourself!
 This can help prevent other people hacking into your accounts.

 Don’t give out personal information such as your address, phone number or any other details which could make it easy to identify you.